imigueldiaz/imigueldiaz/README.md

 ## 🧔 About Me
 Hey there!
 I'm a developer with a twist.
 While my educational roots lie in Librarianship and Information Sciences —yeah, you heard that right, I come from a humanities background— I've spent the last 20 years crafting a career in software development.
 My specialty?
 Import/export, data analysis & transformation, and breathing new life into legacy code by refactoring it for the modern age.

+A significant portion of my expertise lies in data interchange between various file formats such as CSV, TSV, fixed-length plain text files, JSON, XML, and similar formats, as well as relational databases.
+I excel at analyzing both the source and target data structures to understand the data flow and transformations required.
+However, my true focus is on understanding the ultimate objective and the end user's needs.
+By gaining a deep understanding of the purpose behind the data interchange and the desired outcomes, I can design and implement solutions that not only handle the technical aspects of data conversion and integration but also provide meaningful insights and value to the end users.
+This holistic approach allows me to deliver solutions that go beyond mere data manipulation and contribute to the overall success of the project and the satisfaction of the stakeholders.

 - 📚 **Educational Background**: Degree in Librarianship and Information Sciences (Humanities)
 - 🏢 **Work**: [Educaria](https://www.educaria.com)
 - ⚙️ **Tech Stack**: `C#`, `.NET`, `JavaScript`, `Python`, `HTML`, `CSS`, `Java`, `Perl`